-Notwithstanding the foregoing, any head coach or sponsor has the right to discipline students in any reasonable manner including suspension from practice for up to two days and for suspension from participation in one activity for any conduct the coach or sponsor deems to be inappropriate.
+Notwithstanding the foregoing, any head coach or sponsor has the right to discipline students in any reasonable manner including suspension from practice for up to two days and for suspension from participation in one activity for any conduct the coach or sponsor deems to be inappropriate, both "on school grounds" and "off school grounds".
 In the event such an incident is not reported and acted upon, it shall not constitute a first suspension under the activity code.